Toward Minimalistic and Learning-Enabled Autonomous Navigation

 About the Seminar

-This presentation will describe efforts to produce an autonomous navigation framework in which the various components of the architecture work together to minimize the size, computation, and power required to achieve a robust sensing and navigation package.
+This presentation described efforts to produce an autonomous navigation framework in which the various components of the architecture work together to minimize the size, computation, and power required to achieve a robust sensing and navigation package.
 This includes a lightweight lidar odometry framework that extracts and relies on a small number of descriptive features to localize a ground vehicle, a real-time scan-by-scan terrain traversability mapping algorithm, and a hierarchical multiobjective motion-planning framework that is capable of safe and efficient decision making over these maps.
-These concepts will be demonstrated using the presenter's Clearpath Jackal electric unmanned ground vehicle (UGV).
+These concepts were demonstrated using the presenter's Clearpath Jackal electric unmanned ground vehicle (UGV).

-Applications to problems such as autonomously clearing snow on a campus driveway (in a GPS-unfriendly environment) and the detection and avoidance of pedestrians will be also be discussed.
+Applications to problems such as autonomously clearing snow on a campus driveway (in a GPS-unfriendly environment) and the detection and avoidance of pedestrians were also discussed.